-Many people who rent vacation properties directy from the owner have the best vacations of their lives.
+Many people who rent vacation properties directly from the owner have the best vacations of their lives.
 Others are left with horror stories.

 When you rent a privately owned vacation property, you can help avoid problems by:

-If the property does in fact exist, but isn't as described, most police agencies will tell you that the problem is a "civil matter" - that is, that if you want a remedy, you should file a lawsuit against the owner.
+If the property does in fact exist but isn't as described, or if you have trouble getting the return of your deposit, most police agencies will tell you that the problem is a "civil matter" - that is, that if you want a remedy, you should file a lawsuit against the owner.
 However, if enough complaints about fraudulent activity accumulate, whether with the police or with the state or provincial consumer affairs office (in the United States, usually a division of the State Attorney General's office), the state may decide to initiate civil or criminal action to stop the fraudulent conduct.